Chart Color Schemes

 Greenvale - Bulla has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 100 projects likely affecting the region.
-Notable initiatives include The Lakeside Estate, Somerton Road Precinct Structure Plan, Providence Village Shopping Centre, and Greenvale Tennis Club Pavilion and Courts Upgrade.
-Relevant projects are detailed below.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 89 projects potentially affecting the area.
+Notable projects include The Lakeside Estate, Somerton Road Precinct Structure Plan, Greenvale Tennis Club Pavilion and Courts Upgrade, and Greenvale North (Part 2) Precinct Structure Plan.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.